Idan-sh/S.M.P/README.md

 <br />

 ### 2.4) Show All Statuses of a Member / Fan Page
 Prints to the screen all the statuses in the `statusArray` of a member / fan page.

+> The user will get an option to choose between the options.

 The format will be:
 ```
    On {time of upload}